Our commitment to healthy air for everyone

 - Work with and advocate for regional, state, supranational and national government to take action on sources outside our boundaries or our control.

-Abidjan, Accra, Addis Ababa, Amman, Austin, Barcelona, Bengaluru, Berlin, Bogotá, Buenos Aires, Copenhagen, Dakar, Delhi, Dubai, Durban (eThekwini), Ekurhuleni, Freetown, Guadalajara, Heidelberg, Houston, Jakarta, Johannesburg, Kolkata, Lagos, Lima, Lisbon, London, Los Angeles, Mexico City, Madrid, Medellín, Milan, Nairobi, Oslo, Paris, Phoenix, Portland, Quezon City, Quito, Rio de Janeiro, Rotterdam, Seoul, Stockholm, Sydney, Tel Aviv – Yafo, Tokyo, Tshwane, Warsaw, Washington DC
+Abidjan, Accra, Addis Ababa, Amman, Austin, Barcelona, Bengaluru, Berlin, Bogotá, Buenos Aires, Copenhagen, Dakar, Delhi, Dubai, Durban (eThekwini), Ekurhuleni, Freetown, Guadalajara, Heidelberg, Houston, Jakarta, Johannesburg, Kolkata, Lagos, Lima, Lisbon, London, Los Angeles, Mexico City, Madrid, Medellín, Milan, Nairobi, Oslo, Paris, Phoenix, Portland, Quezon City, Quito, Rio de Janeiro, Rotterdam, Salvador, Seoul, Stockholm, Sydney, Tel Aviv – Yafo, Tokyo, Tshwane, Warsaw, Washington DC

 Cities interested in joining the Accelerator can contact C40’s Clean Air Accelerator Manager, Eduardo Peralta (firstname.lastname@example.org).